 Till Death do us Part

 Apparently, dropping the rings during the ceremony means that the marriage is doomed.
 And you’ll want to really hold onto those suckers because whomever is the one who drops them will be the one to die first!
-Because that’s totally something you want to think about on your wedding day…
+That’s totally something you want to think about on your wedding day…